chromium/chromium/docs/cipd_and_3pp.md

 ```
 #!/bin/bash
 # Copyright 2021 The Chromium Authors.
-All rights reserved.
 # Use of this source code is governed by a BSD-style license that can be
 # found in the LICENSE file.